Alexander Mitchell (engineer): Career

 In May 1851 he moved to Cobh to lay the foundation for a lighthouse on the Spit Bank; the success of these undertakings led to the use of his invention on the breakwater at Portland, the viaduct and bridges on the Bombay, Baroda and Central India Railway and a broad system of Indian telegraphs.

-He became friendly with astronomer John Thomas Romney Robinson, and mathematician George Boole.
+While in Cork, Mitchell became friendly with astronomer John Thomas Romney Robinson, and mathematician George Boole.